Where & How to Buy Maker (MKR) for Beginners in 2025

 • Buy Maker with a credit card or debit card.
 Card payments are convenient and instantaneous but you may have to pay a higher fee to make a deposit this way.
 Binance charges 1.8% for a card deposit and some platforms charge as much as 4%.

-• Buy Maker with bank transfer.
+• Buy Maker with a bank transfer.
 A bank transfer is usually the cheapest way to buy crypto.
-Crypto platforms like Crypto.com and Coinbase do not charge for bank transfer deposits, while Binance only charges a $1 fee, and these transactions are more or less instant as they run through the Automated Clearing House (ACH) in the US, Faster Payments System (FPS) in the UK, or Single Euro Payments Area (SEPA) in Europe.
+Crypto platforms like Crypto.com and Coinbase do not charge for bank transfer deposits, while Binance only charges a $1 fee, and these transactions are more or less instant as they run through the Automated Clearing House (ACH) in the US Faster Payments System (FPS) in the UK, or Single Euro Payments Area (SEPA) in Europe.

 • Alternative payment methods.
 Crypto brokers often let you pay with other providers or money transfer services, like Neteller, Venmo, or Payoneer.
 The options vary by broker, though, so check what’s accepted before you sign up.